ankitsultana/subtitle-downloader/README.md

-# Sub-Downloader for OS X
+# Sub-Downloader for OS X (Updating README...
+Check back in an hour)

 **Last Update:** Made creation of `services` automated.
 Now `install.sh` does it all.